The Basic REST API Approach

 Metadata Retrieval and Manipulation

-API Versions are generally updated when new releases of Adaptive products are published, though not all releases of Adaptive products will result in a new API Version.
+API Versions are generally updated when new releases of Adaptive Planning products are published, though not all releases of products will result in a new API Version.
 The current version will continue to be supported for at least one year after the release of the subsequent version of the API.

 To see a history of API changes, see API changes by release.

 The HTTP POST request will contain post data, which itself will be an XML document.
 This XML document contains some standard sections that are present on every API method call and some other sections that are specific to each API method call.
-The Adaptive Insights server will process the API method call and return the results as another XML document.
+The Adaptive Planning server will process the API method call and return the results as another XML document.
 Like the request, the response XML document has some sections that are the same for each API method and some sections that are specific for each API method.

 All data retrieval is done in the form of a “search.”
 The caller specifies some criteria to match some number of elements, and the server responds with a list of metadata entities or data that match those criteria.
 Data creation and updating is done in the form of a bulk upload of data, also submitted via a POST directive.